98306044/elms/README.txt

 ------------
 Known issues
 ------------
-*There are still some admin UIs that need to be built out and more visual user management *The Studio, Reactions and Schedule Features have not been fully implemented.
+*There are still some admin UIs that need to be built out and more visual user management.
+Feeds can be constructed to import users without much of an issue but that is still down the road in our development.
+*The Studio, Reactions and Schedule Features have not been fully implemented.
 The Course Content feature is mostly feature complete at this time.
-* There are settings pages for all features but only the Course Content settings page has been partially implemented.
-These should be finished for the next release